gitpod-io/website/src/routes/docs/teams.md

 # Create a Team

-From [gitpod.io/teams/](https://gitpod.io/teams/), you can create a team and manage subscriptions for your team with one centralized billing.
+From [gitpod.io/teams/](https://gitpod.io/teams/), you can create a team and manage subscriptions for your team members with centralized billing.

 ![Teams List](../../../static/images/docs/teams-list.jpg)